vladislavarsenev/demo-prettier-sorter-custom-parser/README.md

 - [x] add support importing types
 - [x] add snapshot tests for angular/svelte/typescript/flow
 - [ ] ignore sorting where "sort-imports-ignore" is placed
+- [ ] it doesn't move some code before imports.
+Because it thinks that before imports could be only shebang or directives with comments.
 - [ ] add legacy `with` attribute
+- [ ] plugins now puts new line after shebang.
+Should we make exception in this case?
+- [ ] it doesn't handle many groups of imports within one file. e.g. multiple svelte <script> blocks, multiple module declation in typescript.